tbp.monty.frameworks.environments#

 • patch_size – height and width of patch in pixels, defaults to 64

 • data_path – path to the image dataset.
-If None its set to ~/tbp/data/worldimages/labeled_scenes/
+If None, defaults to ~/tbp/data/worldimages/labeled_scenes/

 get_3d_coordinates_from_pixel_indices(pixel_idx)[source]#